-When I began my career in Computer Science, one of the technologies that amazed me most was the memory of computers.
+When I began my career in Computer Science, one of the technologies that amazed me most was how the memory of computers work and how they store data.
 As my career progressed I was constantly being introduced to several types of memory.
 I had several questions in my mind such as

 - How does memory work on computers?